-The results indicate 3 active Nests within proximity to CHWF (Figure 4.5), but not within the site and five nests more distant, but within 10 km having advanced fledglings.
+The results indicate three active nests within proximity to CHWF (Figure 4.6), but not within the site (refer Figure 4.6) and eleven active nests more distant, eight of which were successful.
 Surveys are required for up to 3 years, after which a review will be made to determine whether the surveys have achieved the objective of the Plan.